It can be difficult spotting symptoms of cerebral palsy in infants because they’re so young.

 Around the 1-year mark, infants usually can stand and sit down on their own, point to objects, and may start taking their first steps or using simple words.

 All infants will develop a little differently at their own pace, so don’t be too concerned if your child is a little bit behind.
+Oftentimes while an infant is working on one developmental milestone, such as crawling, other areas, such as communication and fine motor skills, may fall behind.

-Even doctors can be hesitant to officially diagnose milder cases of cerebral palsy at such an early age.
+Although it is important to check with your doctor if you feel that your infant is not progressing as they should, even doctors can be hesitant to officially diagnose milder cases of cerebral palsy at such an early age.

 Many children suspected to be at risk of cerebral palsy end up not having CP and “growing out” of those symptoms by age 2.